Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Start Early: Begin your LSAT preparation well in advance of your test date.
 This allows you to study gradually, reducing the need for last-minute cramming and helping you retain information better.

 Invest in a Prep Course: Purchasing a prep course for the LSAT can be beneficial because it provides structured study materials and a guided approach to preparing for the exam.
 Additionally, prep courses often offer strategies and tips specific to the LSAT, which can help improve your understanding of the exam and boost your score.
-A few of the top rated LSAT courses we have reviewed include Blueprint, Kaplan, and Princeton Review.
+A few of the top-rated LSAT courses we have reviewed include Blueprint, Kaplan, and Princeton Review.

 Practice Regularly: Take practice tests under timed conditions to simulate the actual exam environment.
 This helps you become familiar with the format and pacing of the LSAT, improving your efficiency on test day.